robintrayler/SIELO_procedures/costech_EA/sample_size_calculation.md

 If your samples have a C:N ratio between about 1 to 16 then δ<sup>13</sup>C and δ<sup>15</sup>N can be measured concurrently.
 Calculate the range of acceptable sample sizes using the equations for carbon and nitrogen shown above and then choose a final sample size that overlaps both results.
 If your samples have a C:N ratio significantly outside this range then δ<sup>13</sup>C and δ<sup>15</sup>N may need to be measured separately.
 Please consult the Technical Director for guidance.

 # Worked Example
-Acetanilide is common reference material that is 71.09% carbon and 10.36% nitrogen (@tbl:common).
+Acetanilide is common reference material that is 71.09% carbon and 10.36% nitrogen.

 ## δ<sup>13</sup>C